-If it was not for the “covert” practice of potential employers using a candidates current salary as a way to determine what offer the candidate will receive, I may not have had a problem with the question “So, what is your current salary?”
-This topic has recently gained prominence and there seems to be polarizing views between job seekers and recruiters.
-I find that, in disclosing current salary, there are potentially discriminatory consequences for candidates who are currently being underpaid or in low paying industries.
+If it was not for the “covert” practice of potential employers using a candidate’s current salary as a way to determine what offer the candidate will receive, I may not have had a problem with the question “So, what is your current salary?”
+This topic has recently gained prominence and there seem to be polarizing views between job seekers and recruiters.
+I find that, in disclosing current salary, there are potentially discriminatory consequences for candidates who are currently being underpaid or in low-paying industries.
 Candidates lose most of their negotiating power when they give up their old salary.
-If a company determines a candidates skills, competencies and experience matches what they are looking for and they have budgeted e.g. between R600,00 -R700,000 for that position, I would argue that it is immaterial if the candidates salary increase from their previous job is as much as 50% (or 100% for that matter).
+If a company determines a candidates skills, competencies and experience match what they are looking for and they have budgeted e.g. between R600,00 -R700,000 for that position, I would argue that it is immaterial if the candidate’s salary increase from their previous job is as much as 50% (or 100% for that matter).

 With this in mind, here are 6 ways to safely answer this question without disclosing your current salary.

-- Answer 1: This position is not exactly the same as my last job.
+- This position is not exactly the same as my last job.
 So let us discuss what my responsibilities would be here and then determine a fair salary for this position.

-- Answer 2: Before I answer that question, I would like to ask what you typically pay someone with my experience and education in this type of role?
-Could you could tell me what is budgeted for the position?
+- Before I answer that question, I would like to ask what you typically pay someone with my experience and education in this type of role?
+Could you tell me what is budgeted for the position?

 - It would be very difficult for me to compare my last salary with this position because the circumstances (e.g. type of industry, salary structure) in my previous role are not comparable to that of the new role.
 Can we discuss the package you are offering before an offer is made?